CameraQuest Home Shopping Cart Price List Camera Articles I Buy / Wants Repairs Books Adapters

 A much smaller and lighter body

 All of these features add up to make the S2 a very convenient user camera today.
-Some consider it the best user.
+Many shooter consider the S2 Nikon's best user rangefinder, though personally I prefer the SP.
 It is also the most numerous Nikon Rangefinder and sells for less than half the price of the SP, all other conditions being the same.
 The later S2's have a black shutter speed dial and a black focusing scale.
 These later cameras are known as "Black Dial S2" and command a premium over the more common "Chrome Dial S2."
 A limited number of S2's were made in Black, and these command high prices from collectors.
 Serial # 613500 to 6197000

 Legendary is the word for this camera.
 For its time, the SP was far more advanced than anything else available.
 Many consider the Nikon SP the QUINTESSENTIAL Photojournalist's camera.
 For the first time, Nikon had not only caught up, but had passed Leica.
 It's the overall best Nikon Rangefinder choice as a user as far as I am concerned, especially if you have the lenses to make use of its six frameline finder system.
 Serial # 6200000 to 6232200.
 SP's are my favorite cameras and I buy all I can.
 See Separate Profile

-Shown here are three Black SP's with the new Cosina Voigtlander 21/4, 25/4, and 35/2.5 lenses, the Voigtlander double accessory shoe mounting a Voigtlander VC silicon LED meter.
-Two of the SP's mount motor drives and the Jacobson cordless battery pack.
+Shown here are three original black paint Black SP's with the new Cosina Voigtlander 21/4, 25/4, and 35/2.5 lenses, the Voigtlander double accessory shoe mounting a Voigtlander VC silicon LED meter, with two S36 motor drives and the impossibly hard to find Jacobson SP cordless battery pack (the first and original cordless battery pack for Nikon cameras) made in good old Hollywood USA.

-NEW Nikon Black SP 2005!
+Nikon Black SP 2005!
 To most dedicated Nikon collectors, there is no Nikon quite as desirable as the black Nikon SP.
 On January 14th 2005 Nikon announced a new limited production run of 2500 SP's mounting the 35/1.8 Nikkor.
-This is a dream come true to many long time Nikon collectors. $8000 INFO
+This is a dream come true to many long time Nikon collectors.
+Discontinued after a single short production run, the Nikon SP 2005 is now a rare collectible INFO

 Left to right: S2 Black Dial, S3/S4, SP -- notice the different finder sizes